 A leading European industrial company discovered through audits that migrant workers from Asia were paying substantial recruitment fees to secure employment in Europe.
 Many workers remained in debt from these payments, creating a situation of potential forced labor.
-The recruitment networks often operated informally, with workers hesitant to speak up due to fear of retaliation against themselves or family members in their home countries.
 The client was unaware of these practices and sought expert guidance to address both the immediate situation and implement long-term preventive measures.
+Ksapa provided the client with a comprehensive understanding of recruitment pathways and fee structures, along with a clear remediation plan.
+This helped the company rectifying recruitment practices and strengthening its ethical labor practices.

 CLIENT CHALLENGE